WestLee95/alx-low_level_programming/0x01-variables_if_else_while/README.md

 How to print variables using printf
 What is the ASCII character set
 What are the purpose of the gcc flags -m32 and -m64

+The following was used to compile files: gcc -Wall -pedantic -Werror -Wextra -std=gnu89 "4-print_alphabt.c -o 4-print_alphabt" Add the name of the file you'd want to compile and the executable respectively.